Tryptamine: Serotonin receptor agonist

+Tryptamine is known to act as a serotonin receptor agonist, although its potency is limited by rapid inactivation by monoamine oxidases.
+It has specifically been found to act as a full agonist of the serotonin 5-HT2A receptor (EC_{50} = 7.36 ± 0.56 nM; Emax = 104 ± 4%).
+Tryptamine was of much lower potency in stimulating the 5-HT2A receptor β-arrestin pathway (EC_{50} = 3,485 ± 234 nM; Emax = 108 ± 16%).
+In contrast to the 5-HT2A receptor, tryptamine was found to be inactive at the serotonin 5-HT1A receptor.

-Gastrointestinal Motility
+Gastrointestinal motility

 Tryptamine produced by mutualistic bacteria in the human gut activates serotonin GPCRs ubiquitously expressed along the colonic epithelium.
 Upon tryptamine binding, the activated 5-HT4 receptor undergoes a conformational change which allows its Gs alpha subunit to exchange GDP for GTP, and its liberation from the 5-HT4 receptor and βγ subunit.
 GTP-bound Gs activates adenylyl cyclase, which catalyzes the conversion of ATP into cyclic adenosine monophosphate (cAMP). cAMP opens chloride and potassium ion channels to drive colonic electrolyte secretion and promote intestinal motility.